ysugimoto/falco/docs/simulator.md

 - ESI will not work correctly
 - Director choosing algorithm result may be different
 - All of backends always treats healthy (but explicitly be unavailable from configuration)
+- Could not lookup private edge dictionary item due to Fastly API not responds its item
 - Lots of predefined variables and builtin functions returns empty or tentative value

 Variables that return tentative or inaccurate value are described at [variables.md](https://github.com/ysugimoto/falco/blob/develop/docs/variables.md).